mansura-habiba/mansura-habiba.github.io/blog/posts/2026-09-04-guardrail-harness.md

 NVIDIA, AWS, Microsoft, Google and Meta are moving towards layered controls across input, context, output and tool use.
 Their approaches are stronger than regex alone, but they also introduce model, service, latency, privacy and operating dependencies.

-To avoid that latency and dependency cost, a different design pattern is useful: a **CPU-only reflex layer** — canonicalisation, deobfuscation, deterministic rules, separate security and scope scores, and character/word TF-IDF with logistic regression.
-The pattern is local and explainable.
-It is deliberately not a complete defence.
+To avoid that latency and dependency cost, a different design pattern is useful: a **CPU-only reflex layer**.
+The pattern recovers obfuscated text first, applies deterministic signature rules, extracts cheap structural features, optionally matches known attack fingerprints, then runs sparse character and word TF-IDF classifiers with logistic regression — keeping security risk separate from scope risk — and aggregates the evidence into PASS, SANITISE or BLOCK.
+It stays local and explainable, and it is deliberately not a complete defence.

 </TldrCard>